yenkhoon/aptos-fungible-token-example/README.md

 # Move Fungible Token Example
-In this example, the fungible token is created in two steps, first publish the module and then initialize the coin.
+In this example, the fungible token(fixed supply) is created in two steps, first publish the module and then initialize the coin.

 ## Step 1
 cd into MyToken folder then run `aptos init --network testnet`